studienkollegBank Account in Germany for Students: Complete Guide 2026

 Key observations:

 Important note: The Semesterbeitrag amounts listed above are based on the affiliated university’s current fees and may be adjusted each semester.
 Always check the specific Studienkolleg’s website for the most current amount.
-Studienkolleg students typically pay the same Semesterbeitrag as regular students at the affiliated institution.
+Studienkolleg students pay the same Semesterbeitrag as regular students at the affiliated institution.

 Some public Studienkollegs charge a one-time registration or application fee: